gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level2/stretching-a-polymer.rst

     ref_t = 300 300
     tc_grps = PEG Water

-..  container:: justify

 So far, the script is similar to the previously created *production-peg-h2o.mdp* file, but without the *comm-mode* commands.
 To apply the constant forcing to the *End1* and *End2* groups, add the following lines to *production-peg-h2o.mdp*:

 ..  code-block:: bw